Hankey Center and C. Elizabeth Boyd ’33 Archives Internship Opportunities

 Inventory and Rehousing

-• Create box lists (inventories) for unprocessed collections and move files from filing cabinets and into archival boxes.
+• Create box lists (inventories) for unprocessed collections.

 Transcription of Documents